Latest posts by Aran Davies (see all)

 - IBM Cloud.

-Building a development team
+Building an MVC Web App development team

-As important as your choice of development technology is the construction of a top development team that will be involved in the development process.
+As important as your choice of development technology, is the construction of a top development team that will be involved in the development process.
 To create a web application, you need the following workers:

 - The UI designer thinks over and draws how the user interface will look.

-- The back-end developer is responsible for the development of the server-side.
+- The back-end developer is responsible for the development of the server side.
 It works with databases and models.

 - The tester checks the compliance of the web application with the set requirements.
 To reduce the amount of manual work, as well as to reduce the likelihood of errors in the web application, it is recommended to write automated tests.
 Using automated testing allows you to reduce testing costs, as it reduces the amount of manual work several times.